Introduction

 Take this side branch (left) and cross the footbridge over Hoffman Branch.
 Go up the trail a bit or into the side channel and look for the remains of abandoned abutments and pathways on either side of the channel (A).
 These probably supported a passage for a bridle trail that crossed here in the CCC-days up to the 1974 tornado when the saddle barn was disbanded.

-the footbridge over Hoffman Branch with the Trail 3 footbridge up the hill in the distance
+the footbridge over Hoffman Branch (above the falls) with the Trail 3 footbridge up the hill in the distance

 looking down Hoffman Branch from the footbridge